MatthewKing/DeviceId/readme.md

 * `AddMacAddressFromWmi` / `AddMacAddressFromMmi` adds the MAC address to the device identifier.
 These use the improved query functionality from WMI/MMI to provide additional functionality over the basic `AddMacAddress` method (such as being able to exclude non-physical device).
 * `AddProcessorId` adds the processor ID to the device identifier.
-* `AddSystemSerialDriveNumber` adds the system drive's serial number to the device identifier.
+* `AddSystemDriveSerialNumber` adds the system drive's serial number to the device identifier.
 * `AddMotherboardSerialNumber` adds the motherboard serial number to the device identifier.
 * `AddSystemUuid` adds the system UUID to the device identifier.

 From `DeviceId.Linux`:

-* `AddSystemSerialDriveNumber` adds the system drive's serial number to the device identifier.
+* `AddSystemDriveSerialNumber` adds the system drive's serial number to the device identifier.
 * `AddMotherboardSerialNumber` adds the motherboard serial number to the device identifier.
 * `AddMachineId` adds the machine ID (from `/var/lib/dbus/machine-id` or `/etc/machine-id`) to the device identifier.
 * `AddProductUuid` adds the product UUID (from `/sys/class/dmi/id/product_uuid`) to the device identifier.